alemart/surgescript/docs/engine/collider.md

 Collider
 ========

 A collider, or collision object, is used to detect collisions.
 There are different types of colliders, each with a different shape.
 They are usually centered on the hot spot of sprites, but that can be changed by altering their *anchor*.
+All of them are tagged `"collider"`.

 Colliders must be spawned as children of [entities](/engine/entity).
 To detect collisions, you may implement function `onCollision()` on the entity (see the example below), or use the colliders directly.
 Additionally, a single entity may have multiple colliders attached to it.
 This allows users to work with more complex shapes than simple primitives.